taddison/personal-site/content/blog/2020/02/swapping-implementations-at-compile-time-with-craco-and-create-react-app/index.md

 - Working offline
 - Deploying demo apps with an ephemeral backend (reload to start again!)

-> I'm a big fan of [create react app](CRA), so as much as possible I try to avoid ejecting - as such the rest of this post explores a solution to keep us within CRA.
+> I'm a big fan of [create react app (CRA)][create react app], so as much as possible I try to avoid ejecting - as such the rest of this post explores a solution to keep us within CRA.

 This typically starts out with something like: